xOphiuchus/cheatsheets/rust_design_patterns.md

 }
 ```

-Key things to remember: Use traits for primitive steps, generic function for template.

 ---

-### Iterator Pattern
+### Iterator

-What it is: Sequential access to collection elements.
+Sequential access to elements.

-Why it's important: Standard traversal and processing.

-Basic usage:
+- Use for: Traversing collections, custom containers.
+- Key: Implement Iterator or IntoIterator for custom types.

 ```rust
 struct MyCollection { data: Vec<i32> }